NixOS/rfcs/rfcs/0148-pipe-operator.md

 - Will this affect evaluation performance in some way?
   - There is reason to expect that replacing `lib.pipe` with a builtin will reduce its overhead, and that the builtin should have little to no overhead compared to regular function application.

+In order to decide which operators to add to the language (see Alternatives), a larger survey across the Nixpkgs code will be conducted.
+This will give us quantitative information to better make any decisions involving tradeoffs.

 # Future work
 [future]: #future-work